Nicholas Lavery

 Nicholas Lavery (born 1 July 1998) is an Australian representative rower.
 He is an Australian national champion and has competed at underage and senior world championships.
 He rowed in the Australian men's eight at the Tokyo 2020 Olympics.
 He won a bronze medal at the 2022 World Championships.

 Club and state rowing

-Raised in Melbourne, Lavery was schooled at Wesley College were he took up rowing.
+Raised in Melbourne, Lavery was schooled at Wesley College where he took up rowing.
 His senior club rowing started from the Melbourne University Boat Club.
 After making the Australian senior squad he joined the UTS Haberfield Rowing Club in Sydney.